gabrieldemarmiesse/timetable-to-gtfs/README.txt

 	----> S : 13 trips
 ----->Route 2
 	----> WSD: 33 trips
 and so on.
-It'll be easier to check that the program is not doing anything crazy.
-Add an option to remove trips which have the same start and end (and service).
+It'll be easier to check that the program is not doing anything crazy. - DONE Add an option to remove trips which have the same start and end (and service).
 Check if there is a way to facilitate adding regular trips.
+Double the timetable if there is something like S+V (samedi + vacances) There is an issue with the codecs
 Find a fast way to add holidays
-Use equality file to find inequalities.

 Add a graphical interface